 There is perhaps nothing more important during postpartum depression recovery than getting enough rest.
 Sleep deprivation is a terrible condition that can worsen postpartum depression symptoms.
-Without enough rest, the risk of becoming further depressed, anxious and irritable increases.
-A lack of rest also affects the immune system which increases your risk of illnesses and infections.
+Without enough rest, the risk of becoming further depressed, anxious, and irritable increases.
+A lack of rest also affects the immune system, increasing your risk of illnesses and infections.

-Ensuring that you are in a relaxed state is important so you get enough rest.
+Ensuring that you are relaxed is important so you get enough rest.
 Part of relaxation should include spending time in nature and getting outside frequently.